This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Solid Waste Management”.

 d) 19% organic, 41% inert & 40% recyclable

-Explanation: The bulk of the organic waste arrives from households and agriculture.
+Explanation: The bulk of organic waste arrives from households and agriculture.
 The inert waste is generated from construction sites, demolitions, public places, etc.

 7. There are __________ ways to treat waste thermally.

-Explanation: The process which use heat to treat the waste are referred to as thermal treatment.
+Explanation: The process which use heat to treat the waste are referred to as a thermal treatment.
 These include incineration (combustion of waste & recover energy for electricity/heating), pyrolysis (decomposition of organic waste with low oxygen and high temperature), and open burning (environmentally harmful and mostly practical).

 8. How many types of landfills are there?

 Explanation: They are sanitary landfills, controlled dumps and bioreactor landfills.
 Sanitary landfills are the most common and are situated where the land features aid in decomposition.
-Controlled dumps are well planned sites and bioreactor landfills use superior microbiological process for decomposition.
+Controlled dumps are well planned sites and bioreactor landfills use a superior microbiological process for decomposition.

 Explanation: The thermal process uses heat in varying temperatures to disinfect the pathogens present.
-Autoclave & microwave process uses low heat whereas incinerator and hydroclaring uses high heat to render the waste pathogen free.
+Autoclave & microwave process uses low heat whereas incinerator and hydroclaring use high heat to render the waste pathogen free.

 10. The WHO has classified the bio-medical waste into ___________ categories.

-Explanation: The WHO has classified these into 4 categories- infectious (waste from surgeries and any material containing pathogens), pathological (tissues/organs/drugs, etc which are not required), radioactive (contaminated with radioactive substance) and others (waste from hospital housekeeping/kitchen).
+Explanation: The WHO has classified these into 4 categories- infectious (waste from surgeries and any material containing pathogens), pathological (tissues/organs/drugs, etc which are not required), radioactive (contaminated with a radioactive substance) and others (waste from hospital housekeeping/kitchen).

 Explanation: Methane is released by the decomposition under anaerobic conditions.
 This can cause fires and explosions and promote global warming too.